 - Simple to understand: Not every method of sampling randomly is easy for researchers to understand—especially not with an extensive background in statistics.
 Systematic sampling is easy to grasp and easy to get started with.

 - Easy to implement: Nothing’s worse than having extremely difficult sampling requirements to grapple with that take forever to actually get started.
 Systematic sampling avoids that.
 Instead, it’s easy to get started quickly.

 - Organized method of sampling: Organization with your data is key to making analysis simple and doable down the road.
 Systematic sampling is exactly what it sounds like: systematic.
 And systematic is organized and can help you keep track of what’s going on.

-There are also a few disadvantages that researchers have to plan for and make sure to avoid when using systematic sampling:
+While systematic sampling has its advantages, it also comes with certain limitations and challenges.
+Researchers have to plan for and make sure to avoid these when using systematic sampling: